pjeby/yieldable-streams/README.md

 * `end(err)` -- end the stream, optionally with an error object to emit as an `"error"` event (all stream types).

-Each stream class also has a static method, `.factory(opts?, fn)`, which wraps the given function in such a way that when called, it will receive a stream provider interface as `this`, and will return the matching stream.
+Each stream class also has an added static method, `.factory(opts?, fn)`, which wraps the given function in such a way that when called, it will receive a stream provider interface as `this`, and will return the matching stream.
 In this way, the function provides the stream's internal implementation, while the caller receives an ordinary stream object.

 If `fn` is already wrapped by a coroutine library, such that it returns a thenable, promise or thunk, that return value will be hooked up to the `end()` method, so that unhandled exceptions will result in an `"error"` event, and a normal end to the coroutine will simply close the stream.
 For example: